Need a baseline first?

 When websites are accessible, all users, regardless of ability, can perceive, understand, navigate, and interact with the web equally.

-The Americans with Disabilities Act (ADA) has been interpreted by courts to apply to websites and digital services.
-Organizations that fail to provide accessible digital experiences can face legal action.
+Courts have interpreted the ADA to apply to websites and digital services.
+Organizations that fail to provide accessible digital experiences face legal exposure.

-Beyond legal compliance, accessibility is the right thing to do.
-An estimated 1.3 billion people worldwide experience significant disability (WHO, 2024).
+Beyond compliance, an estimated 1.3 billion people worldwide experience significant disability (WHO, 2024) — accessible sites serve everyone better.

 The Web Content Accessibility Guidelines (WCAG) define three levels of conformance.
 Level AA is the standard target for most organizations.